About laura carmichael

 Deep listening.
 In my work as a musician and in coaching and training, I'm listening for the way things are said and what's not said, as much as what is said.

 My main professional interest is in how stories and voices outside the mainstream can impact innovation, technology, and leadership to contribute to the greater good.
 What is real inclusive teamwork?
-How can people tell their own stores and find their own solutions?
+How can people tell their own stories and find their own solutions?
 How can you create influence?

 In particular, I believe the contributions of women remain a huge untapped resource.
 When women create solidarity with each other, we can be an unstoppable force for good and can create real change.
 Going it alone doesn't work.
 The face of progressive leadership understand this, and wants to serve the brilliance of others.
 Then we get an engaged, creative, joyful place to work.